 This course provides the student the knowledge to properly bend electrical metallic tubing, rigid galvanized and intermediate metal conduit, and PVC conduit.
 Emphasis is placed on the theory and practical application of conduit bending methods.
-Upon completion, the student should be able to get measurements, layout, and successfully bend conduit using hand type, mechanical, and hydraulic benders.
+Upon completion, the student will measure, layout, and successfully bend conduit using hand type, mechanical, and hydraulic benders.